FixTweet/FxTwitter/README.md

 ⁴ On GitHub, BetterTwitFix (vxTwitter) claims to support this feature, however in my testing as of mid-July 2022, this does not seem to work.

-⁵ We've temporarily paused multi-image on Telegram due to issues with its embedding service that can cause images to sometimes not show up at all. ([#15](https://github.com/dangeredwolf/FixTweet/issues/15)) However, multi-image continues to work in Discord and most other platforms.

-⁶ External media requiring web containers, such as YouTube, won't embed in Telegram because Telegram doesn't support it.
+⁵ External media requiring web containers, such as YouTube, won't embed in Telegram because Telegram doesn't support it.
 Plain media will work in Telegram, and it works either way inside Discord.

 ---